-These Punjabi potatoes and green beans are cooked in basic Indian spices and are so easy to make, especially in an electric pressure cooker.
-Potatoes absorb flavor well and so while simple, this dish is also very flavorful.
+These Punjabi potatoes and green beans are cooked in basic Indian spices and are easy to make, especially in an electric pressure cooker.
+Potatoes absorb flavor well, and so while simple, this dish is also very flavorful.

-Aloo beans takes minutes to prep (especially if you decide not to peel the potatoes) and minutes to cook.
-I typically use Yukon gold potatoes when making this dish but any potato will work.
-Yukon golds have a thin peel so you can get away with leaving the peel on if you use them.
+Aloo beans take minutes to prep (especially if you decide not to peel the potatoes) and minutes to cook.
+I typically use Yukon gold potatoes when making this dish, but any potato will work.
+Yukon golds have a thin peel, so you can get away with leaving the peel on if you use them.

 This is a dry side dish that pairs nicely with dal or any saucy curry.
 And yes, it’s absolutely possible to make a dry dish in an instant pot!
-I have already shared recipes for dry dishes like aloo methi, achari aloo baingan, chicken bhuna and aloo gobi just to name a few.
+I have already shared recipes for dry dishes like aloo methi, achari aloo baingan, chicken bhuna, and aloo gobi, to name a few.

 - 2 tablespoons oil of choice